abojotemi/Animal-Classification/README.md

 # Animal-Classification

-Predicts the Animal based from a provided picture.
+Predicts the Animal from a provided picture.

 Can predict 15 animals.